 Dad helped quell the anxiety that was sneaking up while we waited by engaging in fatherly funny face photos.
 My Sailor has always been very connected whenever he can.

-By this point, we were starting to realize that this trip would be different.
+By this point, we were starting to realize just how different this trip would be different.
 Not just because we had The Impossible Girl along to share the experience, but we also had a hichhiker.
 Anxiety was along for the ride this trip.
+She was experiencing Disney through the lens of Sensory Processing disorder, so everything was louder and bigger than it was for us.
+A thousand times more.

 After the bird show (which was a huge hit, and I highly recommend making time for it), we headed across the park to Pandora, passing by Dinoland USA.
 The Impossible Girl was begging to return to the hotel, but after seeing the Triceratops Spin and the Dinosaur themed playground, she couldn't wait to play for a bit.